Climate-related Disclosures regime

 Those with greater than $1 billion in total assets under management.

 Those with greater than $1 billion in total assets or annual gross premium income greater than $250 million.

 - Large listed issuers of quoted equity securities or quoted debt securities

 An equity issuer is large if the market price or fair value of all of its equity securities exceeds $60 million and a debt issuer is large if the face value of its quoted debt exceeds $60 million.
 Issuers listed on growth markets are excluded from the climate reporting entity definition.

 The thresholds for each entity are calculated as at the balance date of their 2 preceding accounting periods.
 These thresholds will be amended from time to time to reflect the movements in the consumers price index.

 Each climate statement needs to follow the reporting standards that have been set by the External Reporting Board (XRB).

 The Registrar and the Companies Office are responsible for maintaining an online register of climate statements – the Climate-related Disclosures Register – and collecting the related fees and levies.
 CREs will lodge their climate statements and exemption notices by uploading them to the register.

 Independent monitoring and enforcment of the regime

-The Financial Markets Authority (FMA) is the regulator and will provide guidance, monitoring and enforcement.
+The Financial Markets Authority (FMA) is the regulator - providing guidance about compliance expectations and reporting on monitoring activities and findings.
 For more information, including how to identify if your organisation is impacted by this new regime, please visit the FMA website.